steveschnepp/blog.pwkf.org/_posts/2025-04-18-reply-inline-is-harmful.md

     - /2025/04/reply-inline-is-harmful.html
 ---

-Do you feel drowning in useless emails that are are to follow ?
+Do you feel drowning in useless emails that are difficult to follow ?
 Search no more, simply blame the "*my replies are below*".
 Let's see how you can improve the situation.